-The Committee received the College's financial statements and regularity auditor's management letter for 2020/21 at its meeting on 24 November 2021.
+The Committee received the College's financial statements and regularity auditor's management letter for 2021/22 at its meeting on 28 November 2022.

-A review of covenant arrangements that the College has in place for the year ended 31 July 2021 has been undertaken along with a review of its latest financial forecasts of which reflect the most recent financial position of the College.
-The College notes that a covenant with Yorkshire Bank was previously waived in an updated loan agreement dated prior to the 31 July 2021.
+A review of covenant arrangements that the College has in place for the year ended 31 July 2022 has been undertaken along with a review of its latest financial forecasts, which reflect the most recent financial position of the College.
+The College notes that the debt service covenant with Yorkshire Bank was waived prior to the 31 July 2022 year end.

-Following this, there remains no high priority issues arising from the audit of the accounts and all of the recommendations made from the previous year have been fully addressed.
-The auditor made one medium priority internal control recommendation that the College is to strengthen internal control or enhance business efficiency.
-The recommendation relates to the reconciliation of asset values between the fixed asset register and the financial accounts.
-This was resolved during the 2020/21 financial year.
-A further low priority recommendation was highlighted relating to the calculation of the holiday pay accrual for the 2020/21 financial statements.
+There remain no high priority issues arising from the audit of the accounts and all of the recommendations made from the previous year have been fully addressed.
+The auditor made one low priority internal control recommendation to strengthen internal control or enhance business efficiency.
+The recommendation relates to a recommendation that the College provides individual balance sheet accounts for each individual bank account.
+This has been resolved already during the 2022/23 financial year.
+A previous low priority recommendation highlighted in last year's Audit Completion Report relating to the calculation of the holiday pay accrual in the 2020/21 financial statements has been completed.

 The Committee is aware of its responsibility to ensure the effectiveness of the Risk Management process and a report has been considered by the Committee at each meeting.
 Following the onset of the COVID19 pandemic, an additional COVID19 Risk Register was developed in order for the Committee to closely review the severity of the COVID19 risk and its impact on financial risks in order to advise the Board as appropriate with regard to the College arrangements for risk management and internal control.
+The COVID19 risk register was phased out in 2021/22 as the severity of the infection and the restrictions in place to control it reduced.
+It remains as a risk on the College's corporate risk register.